Andrew Vaughn Player Props: White Sox vs. Yankees

 Andrew Vaughn At The Plate

-- Vaughn has reached base via a hit in 42 games this season (of 59 played), and had multiple hits in 13 of those games.

-- In 11.9% of his games this year, he has hit a home run, and 2.8% of his trips to the plate.
+- Looking at the 60 games he has played this season, he's hit a home run in seven of them (11.7%), and in 2.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.